Heisdalu/Get-your-present-location/README.md

 # LOCATION APP
-- Get your present location displated on a well visible map.
+- Get your present location displayed on a visible map.

-# Used using
+# Built using
 - Leaflet.js
 - HTML
 - CSS